Androgyny: Contemporary trends

 Also during the 1980s, Grace Jones, a singer and fashion model, gender-thwarted appearance in the 1980s, which startled the public.
 Her androgynous style inspired many and she became an androgynous style icon for modern celebrities.

-In 2016, Louis Vuitton revealed that Jaden Smith would star in their womenswear campaign.
-Because of events like this, gender fluidity in fashion is being vigorously discussed in the media, with the concept being articulated by Lady Gaga, Ruby Rose, and in Tom Hooper's film The Danish Girl.
-Jaden Smith and other young individuals, have inspired the movement with his appeal for clothes to be non-gender specific, meaning that men can wear skirts and women can wear boxer shorts if they so wish.

 Androgyny has been gaining more prominence in popular culture in the early 21st century.
-Both the fashion industry and pop culture have accepted and even popularised the "androgynous" look, with several current celebrities being hailed as creative trendsetters.
+Both the fashion industry and pop culture have accepted and even popularized the "androgynous" look, with several current celebrities being hailed as creative trendsetters.

 The rise of the metrosexual in the first decade of the 2000s has also been described as a related phenomenon associated with this trend.
-Traditional gender stereotypes have been challenged and reset in recent years dating back to the 1960s, the hippie movement and flower power.
-Artists in film such as Leonardo DiCaprio sported the "skinny" look in the 1990s, a departure from traditional masculinity which resulted in a fad known as "Leo Mania".
-Musical stars such as Brett Anderson of the British band Suede, Marilyn Manson and the band Placebo have used clothing and makeup to create an androgyny culture throughout the 1990s and the first decade of the 2000s.
+Traditional gender stereotypes have been challenged and changed since the 1960s, which included the hippie movement and flower power.
+Artists in film such as Leonardo DiCaprio sported the "skinny" look in the 1990s, a departure from traditional masculinity, which resulted in the fad "Leo Mania".
+Musical stars such as Kurt Cobain of Nirvana, Andre 3000, and the band Placebo have used clothing and makeup to popularize androgynous and genderqueer aesthetics throughout the 1990s and the first decade of the 2000s.

-While the 1990s unrolled and fashion developed an affinity for unisex clothes there was a rise of designers who favored that look, like Helmut Lang, Giorgio Armani and Pierre Cardin.
-Men in catalogues started wearing jewellery, make up, visual kei, designer stubble.
-These styles have become a significant mainstream trend of the 21st century, both in the western world and in Asia.
+While the 1990s unrolled and fashion developed an affinity for unisex clothes, there was a rise of designers who favored that look, including Helmut Lang, Giorgio Armani, and Pierre Cardin.
+Men in catalogues started wearing jewellery, make up, visual kei, and designer stubble.
+These styles have become a significant mainstream trend of the 21st century, both in the Western world and in Asia.
 Japanese and Korean cultures have featured the androgynous look as a positive attribute in society, as depicted in both K-pop, J-pop, in anime and manga, as well as the fashion industry.

+The 21st century additionally saw global conversations around gender identity which helped further the presence of androgyny in fashion.
+In the mid-2010s, online searches for the word "nonbinary" skyrocketed, and young people began to see themselves as nonbinary or gender nonconforming.
+Actor Lachlan Watson, who uses they/them pronouns, posted a photo on Instagram wearing a t-shirt saying "Gender is Over," a riff on the John Lennon and Yoko Ono "War is Over" poster.

+Singer Billie Eilish has also openly called gender roles "ancient."
+Since her musical debut in 2016, Eilish has worn both traditionally masculine and feminine silhouettes, wearing a Marilyn Monroe inspired Oscar de la Renta gown to the Met Gala in 2021 to being referred to as a "hey mamas" lesbian after an appearance on Chicken Shop Date in 2024 where she wore an oversized tee, bandana, and backwards cap.